All Episodes

 A man whose words are a death track to America.

-Electoral college sanctioned hate speech contaminating this national anthem.
+Electoral college-sanctioned hate speech contaminating this national anthem.

 I'm not as nasty as Confederate flags being tattooed across my city.

-Maybe the South actually is gonna rise again, maybe for some, it never really fell.
+Maybe for some, it never really fell.

 I'm not nasty like the combo of Trump and Pence being served up to me in my voting booth.

-My grandmothers fought to get me into that voting booth.
+I'm nasty like the battles my grandmothers fought to get me into that voting booth.

 I'm nasty like the fight for wage equality.

-Scarlet Johansson, why were the female actors paid less than half of what the male actors earned last year?
+Scarlett Johanson, why were the female actors paid less than half of what the male actors earned last year?

 Why is the work of a black woman and a Hispanic woman worth only 63 and 54 cents of a white man's privileged daughter?

-This is not a feminist mess.
+This is not a feminist myth.

-This is in equality.
+This is inequality.

 So we are not here to be debunked.